Triple M Central Queensland: Ratings

 On 29 September 2016, ratings for the Central Queensland radio market were released.
 This was the first time since 2001 ratings for the local market had been calculated.

 Sea FM performed best in the 40–54 demographic with 36.9% of audience share.
 The station also beat all its rivals in the 55–64 demographic with 24% of audience share, just ahead of ABC Capricornia on 23.9%.
 The timeslot where Sea FM attracted the most listeners was the midday–4 pm shift with 25.4% of audience share.
 The station's 9 am–midday timeslot was also the most listened-to morning program in Central Queensland, with 24.4% of audience share, just ahead of its sister station Hot FM which had 24.3%.

 Rebranding

 On 26 September 2016, Southern Cross Austereo announced that Sea FM in Central Queensland would be rebranded to Triple M in mid-December, as part of a major national rebranding for the network's Localworks stations to enable the stations to fully align themselves with the metro Triple M stations.
-The name change took effect on Thursday, 15 December 2016 – the station's first name change since its launch in October 2000.
+The name change took effect on 15 December 2016 – the station's first name change since its launch in October 2000.